dakanji/RefindPlus/README.md

-direct_gop_renderer  |Provides a potentially improved GOP instance for certain GPUs. disable_amfi         |Disables AMFI Checks on Mac OS if required. disable_compat_check |Disables Mac version compatibility checks if required. force_trim           |Forces `TRIM` on non-Apple SSDs if required. ignore_previous_boot |Disables saving the last booted loader if not required. protect_nvram        |Stops UEFI Windows from saving certificates to Apple NVRAM. provide_console_gop  |Fixes issues with GOP on some Legacy Macs. reinstall_gop        |Install UEFI 2.x GOP drivers on EFI 1.x units (modern GPUs on legacy units). scale_ui             |Provides control of UI element scaling. scan_other_esp       |Allows other ESPs other than the RefindPlus ESP to be scanned for loaders.
+direct_gop_renderer  |Provides a potentially improved GOP instance for certain GPUs. disable_amfi         |Disables AMFI Checks on Mac OS if required. disable_compat_check |Disables Mac version compatibility checks if required. force_trim           |Forces `TRIM` with non-Apple SSDs on Macs if required. ignore_previous_boot |Disables saving the last booted loader if not required. protect_nvram        |Prevents UEFI Windows from saving certificates to Apple NVRAM. provide_console_gop  |Fixes issues with GOP on some legacy units. reinstall_gop        |Install UEFI 2.x GOP drivers on EFI 1.x units (modern GPUs on legacy units). scale_ui             |Provides control of UI element scaling. scan_other_esp       |Allows other ESPs other than the RefindPlus ESP to be scanned for loaders.